(This page published November 1, 2016)

 Are Parker Lucky Curve Pens Easy to Repair?

 In most respects, yes, they’re ordinary and easy to handle.
-They’re button fillers, of course, and there’s a discussion of button fillers’ peculiarities near the end of my article on sac replacement:
+They’re button fillers, of course, and there’s a discussion of button fillers’ peculiarities near the end of Richard’s article on sac replacement:

 (The article illustrates what I have found to be the easiest method for installing a sac on a section with a Lucky Curve feed.)